nsat/weather-app/README.md

 # Agricultural Option

-Ensure your API Token is valid for Spire Weather's Point Forecast API with the Agricultural bundle
+Ensure your API Token is valid for:

+	Spire Weather's WMS and Point API endpoints with the Basic and Agricultural bundles

 Specify `bundles=agricultural` as a URL parameter